SoftwareHeritage/swh-web/docs/uri-scheme-misc.rst

     an iframe.

-    :param string swhid: a SoftWare Heritage persistent IDentifier object, or SWHID (see :ref:`persistent-identifiers` to learn more about its syntax)
+    :param string swhid: a SoftWare Heritage persistent IDentifier object, or SWHID (see :ref:`swhids` to learn more about its syntax)

     :statuscode 200: no error
     :statuscode 400: the provided identifier is malformed or